tbrockman/tbrockman.github.io/_posts/2020-11-01-hello-world.md

 Another day, another `hello world` software developer blog post.

-Today's blog is about me finding a small issue allowing abuse of an open-source application, me notifying the author poorly, the issue not being addressed, and me creating a fork that solves the problem.
+My first blog post is about me finding a small issue allowing abuse of an open-source application, me notifying the author poorly, the issue not being addressed, and me creating a fork that solves the problem.

 Let's get into it.